Julia Davis Park: Zoo Boise

 While a circus traveled through Mountain Home in 1916, a monkey escaped from captivity.
 The monkey was found in the Mountain Home Desert after the circus's departure.
 As Boise became the home for the monkey, a zoo was founded.
 The zoo includes a $2.8 Million African Plains exhibit that opened in 2008 and includes an African Village, three small exhibit areas that house rock hyrax, weaver birds, and lemurs, as well as two large exhibit areas that house African lions, striped hyenas, giraffes, zebras, amur leopard, snow leopard, penguins, red pandas, and tigers.
 The zoo also features a primate building and an aviary.

 In 2018 construction started on a 3 acre expansion focusing on Gorongosa National Park in Mozambique, bringing the zoo total acreage of exhibits to be close to 17.
 The new exhibit opened in the summer of 2019 and includes the addition of olive baboons, African painted dogs, vervet monkeys, crocodiles, warthogs and more.
 In addition, the old primate house near the front of the zoo and buildings around that were demolished and a modern new plaza with exhibits for gibbons and sarus cranes were constructed.
 Since the new exhibits opened the zoo has seen attendance of 350,000 plus annually.

 Zoo Boise is home to the Zoo Boise Conservation fund administered by Friends of Zoo Boise.
-In the past decade, the fund has contributed over $3 million dollars to conservation locally and globally, including a variety of projects in Mozambique, locally in and around Boise and throughout Asia and Central America.
+In the past decade, the fund has contributed over $3 million to conservation locally and globally, including a variety of projects in Mozambique, locally in and around Boise and throughout Asia and Central America.
 Each year, the zoo contributes more than 10% of all of its revenue to conservation.

 In May 2025, Zoo Boise unveiled a new world-class red panda exhibit designed to mimic the species’ natural Himalayan habitat, featuring enhanced climbing structures and sustainable design elements.